EPDs for the SIP Industry

-Environmental product declarations (EPD) are a defining report summarizing the life-cycle details of a product that enables comparisons between products fulfilling the same function.
-Expanded polystyrene is the primary material in a structural insulated panels making this EPD report a crucial piece to our transparency and message as a better building solution.
+Expanded polystyrene (EPS) is the primary material in a structural insulated panel making this EPD report a crucial piece to our transparency and message as a better building solution.

 SIPs Save Energy